anagainaru/HPC_IOpatterns/nwchem/README.md

 **Batch script**

-`nwchem_sorting.sh` is a sample job script that couples nwchem (generate the trajectory) and sorting (sort the generated trajectory)
+`nwchem.sh` is a sample job script that couples nwchem (generate the trajectory) and sorting (sort the generated trajectory)

 ```
-bsub nwchem_sorting.sh
+bsub nwchem.sh
 ```

 **Output**

-The script creates an output file `nwchem-sort.o{$JOBID}` and generated Darshan files with DXT enabled.
+The script creates an output file `nwchem-sort.o{$JOBID}` with both stdout and stderr.
+Example output file can be found in `nwchem-sort.o` and corresponding Darshan file in `nwchem.darshan`.